 When running injuries worsen, so will recovery time

-“Often, these patients think the pain – especially to their joints – is part of the rigour of the sport,” says Pauline.
+“Often, runners think the pain – especially to their joints – is part of the rigour of the sport,” says Dr Pauline Leong.
 “What they don’t realise is that as the injury worsens, so do their chances of recovery through simple rehabilitation.”

 Injuries are just the tip of the iceberg.
 There have been well-publicised cases of otherwise healthy joggers having a sudden heart attack while pounding the pavement.
 Some have even resulted in death.